-- Decoding custom data frames: 3rd party devices, where the firmware nor the PCB designed was done by you, may send custom data frames of byres that need decoding.
+- Decoding custom data frames: 3rd party devices, where neither the firmware nor the PCB design was done by you, may send custom data frames of bytes that need decoding.
 Python makes it easy to handle binary-encoded data.

 - Shifting dates, timestamps, or changing their formats.

 - Apply operations before inserting the data into Ubidots.
 Some real examples:

 - Extracting the FFT (Fast Fourier Transform) from a set of vibration measurements, in order to analyze machine health.

 - Extracting the AQI (Air Quality Index) from environmental measurements.

 - Use Machine Learning libraries to detect anomalies in your data, and alert possible deviations.

 - Use other AWS services through AWS Python library Boto3.